Subsystem that repeats execution on each element or subarray of input signal and concatenates results

-The set of blocks within the subsystem represents the algorithm applied to a single element (or subarray) of the original signal.
-The For Each block inside the subsystem allows you to configure the decomposition of the subsystem inputs into elements (or subarrays), and to configure the concatenation of the individual results into output signals.
+The set of blocks within the subsystem represents the algorithm applied to a single element or subarray of the original signal.
+The For Each block inside the subsystem allows you to configure the decomposition of the subsystem inputs into elements or subarrays, and to configure the concatenation of the individual results into output signals.

 Inside this subsystem, each block that has states maintains separate sets of states for each element or subarray that it processes.
 Consequently, the operation of this subsystem is similar in behavior to copying the contents of the subsystem for each element in the original input signal and then processing each element using its respective copy of the subsystem.

-An additional benefit of the For Each Subsystem is that, for certain models, it improves the code reuse in Simulink®Coder™ generated code.
-Consider a model containing two reusable Atomic Subsystems with the same scalar algorithm applied to each element of the signal.
+An additional benefit of the For Each Subsystem block is that, for certain models, it improves the code reuse in Simulink®Coder™ generated code.
+Consider a model containing two reusable Atomic Subsystem blocks with the same scalar algorithm applied to each element of the signal.
 If the input signal dimensions of these subsystems are different, Simulink Coder generated code includes two distinct functions.
-You can replace these two subsystems with two identical For Each Subsystems that are configured to process each element of their respective inputs using the same algorithm.
+You can replace these two subsystems with two identical For Each Subsystem blocks that are configured to process each element of their respective inputs using the same algorithm.
 For this case, Simulink Coder generated code consists of a single function parameterized by the number of input signal elements.
-This function is invoked twice — once for each unique instance of the For Each Subsystem in the model.
+This function is invoked twice — once for each unique instance of the For Each Subsystem block in the model.
 For each of these cases, the input signal elements have different values.

 Use one of these approaches:

 You cannot log a signal inside a referenced model that is inside a For Each subsystem if either of these conditions exists:

 For the second condition, use Normal or Rapid Accelerator mode.

 You cannot log the states of the blocks in a For Each subsystem .

 You cannot use Normal mode to simulate a Model block inside a For Each subsystem.